This is the top of this pageSite menu here

 From the Paleolithic period to the Jomon period

-Tools such as earthenware and stone tools found during excavations of the ruins are on display to introduce how the people who lived in Inagi lived.
-In the soil, there are traces of tools and houses that were used by primitive people in ancient times, and you can see what life was like at that time.
+The museum exhibits pottery, stone tools, and other tools found during excavations at the ruins, and provides an introduction to how the people who lived in Inagi lived.
+The remains of the tools and houses used by primitive people can sometimes be found in the soil, allowing us to see what life was like at that time.

 From the Yayoi period to the Kofun period